jonahar/lightning-systemic-attack/README.md

 the `bin` directory and its content is assumed by some of the code (specifically, the `commands_generator`. see below)*

 Before starting you should set the following things:
-1. The full path of the root dir `ln` is set in the bash variable named `LN`
+1. The full path of the root directory is set in the bash variable named `LN`
 2. `LN/bin` and `LN/sh` are added to `PATH`
 3. `LN/bin` contains the executables (or links to them) as specified in the tree above

-You can add these lines into your .bashrc
+Assuming the root directory is in the user's home folder, these lines can be added to `.bashrc`:
 ```
 export LN="$HOME/lightning-systemic-attack"
 PATH="$LN/sh:$LN/bin:$PATH"